 Works of Mercy

-To be considered a Work of Mercy, the project in which you participate must fit into one of the following categories:
+Works of Mercy: Students must complete at least 3 Works of Mercy each year.
+To be considered a Work of Mercy the project must be in one of the following categories:

 - Feeding the Hungry or Giving Drink to the Thirsty

 - Clothing the Naked or Sheltering the Homeless

 - Visiting the Sick or Visiting Those in Prison

 - Comforting the Afflicted or Comforting the Sorrowful

 Choice Projects :Students must complete at least 2 choice service projects each year.
 Choice Projects are projects that do not fit into the Works of Mercy categories, but serve the community and the common good.
 Some examples of choice projects within St. Pius X are the St. Pius X Marketplace, St. Pius X Coke Sale, etc.